rjm5q/rjm5q/README.md

 ### Hi there 👋

 - My name is Ryan Morse.
-I'm an IT Professional and currently nearing the end of my Bachelor of Science in Computer Science.
+I'm an IT Professional and currently nearing graduation from Middle Tennessee State University with a Bachelor of Science in Computer Science.
 <!--
 **rjm5q/rjm5q** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.